-- 3.22.2 A health screening including infectious disease testing must be performed at the time of verification typing.
-Testing must monitor infection with human immunodeficiency virus (HIV), hepatitis B virus, hepatitis C virus, cytomegalovirus (CMV), Treponema pallidum (syphilis) and other infectious agents as defined by local regulation or incidences. - 3.22.2.1 Information on the number of pregnancies (including all pregnancies, whether or not a child was born) and history of other prior sensitizing events such as transfusion must be obtained from donors at time of verification typing. - 3.22.3 Policies for testing the donor selected for workup must be established and must include medical history, physical examination, and laboratory tests in order to determine the donor's fitness to donate. - 3.22.3.1 This examination must be performed or supervised by a physician who is not the primary treating physician overseeing the care of the patient. - 3.22.3.2 Female donors of childbearing potential must have a pregnancy test and be counselled to avoid pregnancy during the workup stage before use of mobilising agents, collection or initiation of the recipient's preparative regimen, whichever occurs first. - 3.23 The donor's medical history taken at the time of medical examination for donation must include questions to identify risk of disease transmissible through transplantation. - Infectious disease testing of donors selected for specific patients at workup must include testing for diseases thought to be important to consider in haematopoietic cellular therapy.
-Testing must monitor infection with human immunodeficiency virus (HIV), human T-lymphotropic virus I and II, hepatitis B virus, hepatitis C virus, cytomegalovirus (CMV), Treponema pallidum (syphilis) and other infectious agents as defined by applicable regulation or incidences. - 3.24.1 Selected donors should be tested for local diseases that are important to consider in haematopoietic stem cell transplantation.
+- 3.22.2 At the time of verification typing, a health screening including infectious disease testing must be performed.
+Testing must screen for infection with human immunodeficiency virus (HIV), hepatitis B virus, hepatitis C virus, cytomegalovirus (CMV), Treponema pallidum (syphilis) and other infectious agents as defined by local regulation or incidences. - 3.22.2.1 At the time of verification typing, information on the number of pregnancies (including all pregnancies, whether or not a child was born) and history of other prior sensitizing events such as transfusion must be obtained from donors. - 3.22.3 Policies for testing the donor selected for workup must be established and must include medical history, physical examination, and laboratory tests in order to determine the donor's fitness to donate. - 3.22.3.1 This examination must be performed or supervised by a physician who is not the primary treating physician overseeing the care of the patient. - 3.22.3.2 Female donors of childbearing potential must have a pregnancy test and be counselled to avoid pregnancy during the workup stage before use of mobilising agents, collection or initiation of the recipient's preparative regimen, whichever occurs first. - 3.23 The donor's medical history taken at the time of medical examination for donation must include questions to identify risk of disease transmissible through transplantation. - 3.24 At workup, infectious disease testing of donors selected for specific patients must include testing for diseases thought to be important to consider in haematopoietic cellular therapy.
+Testing must screen for infection with human immunodeficiency virus (HIV), human T-lymphotropic virus I and II, hepatitis B virus, hepatitis C virus, cytomegalovirus (CMV), Treponema pallidum (syphilis) and other infectious agents as defined by applicable regulation or incidences. - 3.24.1 Selected donors should be tested for local diseases that are important to consider in haematopoietic stem cell transplantation.
 Donors who have recently travelled outside their country should be evaluated for infectious diseases prevalent in the areas of travel. - 3.24.2 The transplant centre should be informed regarding the infectious disease markers that will be routinely tested, those that may be available upon request, and those for which a sample can be provided for testing. - 3.25 Infectious disease markers must be measured within thirty (30) days of the haematopoietic stem cell/cellular product collection and the results must be provided to the transplant centre before commencement of patient conditioning. - 3.26 The donor must be counselled in case of positive transmissible disease test results.